-- the term of the EUR 700.0 million syndicated revolving credit facility is for five years with two one-year extension options with final maturity in February 2027 if utilized; - initial interest terms were EURIBOR/LIBOR +80bp and will vary in line with Marel's leverage ratio (Net debt/ EBITDA) and the facility utilization level; and - the credit facility includes an incentive structure based on a set of sustainability KPIs.
+- the term of the EUR 700.0 million syndicated revolving credit facility is for five years with two one-year extension options with final maturity in February 2027 if utilized: - initial interest terms were EURIBOR/LIBOR +80bp and will vary in line with Marel's leverage ratio (per Marel's credit agreement) and the facility utilization level; and - the credit facility includes an incentive structure based on a set of sustainability KPIs.
 Based on the extent to which the KPIs are met, Marel will either receive a margin reduction or increase.